Voters across the country might stand in line all day Nov. 3. This group plans to feed them.

 Stang said he was happy to learn that he had company: Another nonpartisan group, Pizza to the Polls, is delivering free hot slices to voters at crowded polling locations.

-Feed the Polls has raised more than $45,000, said Stang, and Lady Gaga recently gave the group a shout-out on Instagram.
+Feed the Polls has raised around $85,000, said Stang, and Lady Gaga recently gave the group a shout-out on Instagram.
 Donations will be used to pay food truck operators who will be outside the polls offering free meals for voters.

 View this post on Instagram